-Calzones are a mini pizza pocket of cheesy heaven!
+Calzones are a pizza pocket of cheesy heaven!
 If you've never tried one, you are 100% missing out!!
 And if you love fried panzerottis, you will love these!

-If you love cheesy appetizers, you HAVE to try my Cheesy Pull Apart Garlic Bombs are also made using biscuit dough and assembled in a casserole dish!
+And if you love cheesy appetizers, you HAVE to try my Cheesy Pull Apart Garlic Bombs are also made using biscuit dough and assembled in a casserole dish!

 - Crescent Dough: I used Pillsbury's crescent dough sheet because it's easy to form and can be frozen until you're ready to use it!